Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Methodology

-With the derivation of violation goals reviewed, we now propose our new greedy gradient-guided query algorithm.
+With the derivation of violation goals reviewed, we now propose our novel greedy gradient-guided query algorithm.
 We first describe the gradient calculation process before presenting the algorithm as a whole.

-\textbf{\emph{Gradient Calculation.}} In our black-box setting, gradient calculations are important for guiding the generation of adversarial scenarios.
-These gradients are constructed by differentiating between the original scenario and the scenario following the modifications.
+In our black-box setting, gradient calculations are important for guiding the generation of adversarial scenarios.
+These gradients are constructed by differentiating between the original scenario and the scenario resulting from modifications.
 We define the gradient calculation below: \begin{definition} Let $\phi$ be a property specification, $\lambda$ be the initial scenario, $\lambda'$ be the scenario after modification, and $E(\lambda)$/$E(\lambda')$ denote the encoding of scenario $\lambda$/$\lambda'$.
 The gradient calculation is formally defined as follows:

-where $\pi$ and $\pi'$ correspond to the traces of the ADS in response to scenarios $\lambda$ and $\lambda'$, respectively. \end{definition} Intuitively, the gradient calculation reveals the extent to which modifying the scenario influences the behaviour of the ADS.
+where $\pi$ and $\pi'$ are the ADS traces under scenarios $\lambda$ and $\lambda'$, respectively. \end{definition} Intuitively, the gradient calculation reveals the extent to which modifying the scenario influences the behaviour of the ADS.
 A positive gradient value signifies that the current modification enhances robustness with respect to the property specification, while a negative gradient value suggests a decrease in robustness due to the modification.
 Furthermore, the magnitude of the gradient value reflects the magnitude of the modification's impact on the robustness value.

-\textbf{\emph{Overall Algorithm.}} The overall algorithm is shown in Algorithm~\ref{alg:overall-algorithm}.
-First, we prepare a random scenario as our initial test case and calculate the subdivisions of the user-given specification $\varphi$ to obtain $\Theta_r$, then initialize $seed$ with $seed.gradient$ value $0$ and $seed.element$ value $Null$.
-Note that $seed$ is a pair storing gradient value and a corresponding scenario.
+The overall \coolname~algorithm is shown in Algorithm~\ref{alg:overall-algorithm}.
+First, we generate a random scenario as the initial test case and decompose the traffic law specification $\phi$ to obtain $\Theta_r$, then initialise $seed$ with $seed.gradient$ value $0$ and $seed.element$ value $Null$.
+Note that $seed$ is a pair storing a gradient value and the corresponding mutable element.